-The following corollary of \thref{A31} is also worth mentioning.
-It says that under the a priori hypothesis of finite exponential type, the global uniqueness result \thref{A6} can be strengthened; and it may be much easier to establish exponential closeness of singular Weyl coefficients than their actual equality.
+The following corollary of Theorem~\ref{A31} is also worth mentioning.
+It says that under the a priori hypothesis of finite exponential type, the global uniqueness result Theorem~\ref{A6} can be strengthened; and it may be much easier to establish exponential closeness of singular Weyl coefficients than their actual equality.

 \begin{corollary}\thlab{A59} Let $H_1,H_2\in\bb H$ with $\dom(H_i)=(a_i,b_i)$, $i=1,2$, be given and assume that

 If there exist singular Weyl coefficients $q_{H_1}$ and $q_{H_2}$ of $H_1$ and $H_2$, respectively, and there exist $\beta\in(0,\pi)$ and $\tau>\max\bigl\{\int_{a_i}^{b_i}\sqrt{\det H_i(y)}\,\rd y:\ i=1,2\bigr\}$ such that